 Based on your research, narrow your list to between eight and twelve search phrases — ranked in order of importance.

-Step 2: Brainstorm subtitle ideas, then title ideas
+Choosing a Book Title - Step 2: Brainstorm subtitle ideas, then title ideas

 When it comes to nonfiction book titles, they usually include both a main title and a subtitle.
 It may seem counter-intuitive, but I suggest you work on the subtitle first.
 The subtitle is the more descriptive of the two parts, so by landing it first, you’re free to be more creative with the main title, which needs to stand out so it gets your readers’ attention.